redhat-cip/dci-pipeline/README.md

 Sometimes you also need multiple changes to be tested at the same time.
-To do so, add a `Build-Depends` or `Depends-On` field pointing to you Gihub PR or Gerrit review in your git commit or GitHub PR description like this:
+To do so, add a `Build-Depends` or `Depends-On` field pointing to you GitHub PR or Gerrit review in your git commit or GitHub PR description like this:

 ```Text